 - The British Dietetic Association: Eating patterns for health and environmental sustainability This is a fantastic report on how Dietitians are perfectly placed to help consumers, clients, and stakeholders navigate the complex messages surrounding this subject.
 It highlights how They are able to translate national and international guidance to help the public understand what practical changes they can make to improve both their own health and that of our planet

-- PAPERS ON THE ROLE OF THE NUTRITION PROFESSIONAL
+- PAPERS ON THE ROLE OF THE NUTRITION PROFESSIONAL IN THE FOOD SYSTEM

 - Cultivating Sustainable, Resilient, and Healthy Food and Water Systems: A Nutrition-Focused Framework for Action This article provides a framework for action for how RDNs and NDTRs—individually, as a profession, and in collaboration with other sectors—can cultivate sustainable food systems.